 When packing items in the container put dry ice and specimens as close together as possible with dry ice on top.
-Fill empty space with wadded newspaper, Styrofoam peanuts, or bubble wrap.
+Fill empty space with non-absorbent materials, such as Styrofoam peanuts or bubble wrap.
 Empty space will cause the dry ice to sublimate faster.
 As dry ice sublimates specimens will move around in packaging; cushioning provides additional protection for samples during shipment.